Usearus/foli-2023/README.md

 ---CRITICAL---

+- Add template preview when clicked in template panel
+- When I open preferences, temp close profile.
 - Fix unique key prop issue with TemplateCard
-- Add template preview when clicked in template panel
 - Stop sheets reappearing after edit (May need to add a state in Airtable or local storage for this)
 - When an account using Auth0 is created, add a record to Airtable profile base that has the members email address

 ---LOW PRIORITY---

 - Add focus state to all sheets using React-Quill
-- CSS for setting sheet height (affects React-Quill too)
-- Make delete Sheet appear only on hover
 - Look into crunchbase for Company Logos: https://data.crunchbase.com/docs/crunchbase-basic-getting-started
 - Modify toolbar module to simplify: https://quilljs.com/docs/modules/toolbar/
+- When I click on profile remove active state on nav item
 - Add (25mi, 50mi, 100mi) miles dropdown to add to a location
 - Make numbers required to be 1000 and increment by 1000

-- When I open preferences, temp close profile.
-- When I click on profile remove active state on nav item
+## Post-MVP Features

+- Search feature
 - Convert to next.js

-## Post-MVP Features
+## Done

 - add default content hight rich text editor to add sheet modal
 - add warning before deleting a job
 - Add rename Sheet
-- Search feature
 - Move Delete & Rename

-## Done
+- Make delete Sheet appear only on hover
+- CSS for setting sheet height (affects React-Quill too)
+- Added copy to clipboard button to link in position details
 - Add global alerts
 - When I hover over a table row make it show that it is clickable
 - Add 'Position Details' sheet for each position